 Private Gay Friendly Tour Guides

-To fully appreciate Melaka you need to book a Holiday Houseboy, your gay friendly tour guide.
+To fully appreciate Vientiane you need to book a Holiday Houseboy, your gay friendly tour guide.
 He will be able to show you around like a local.
 Whether you want to see the tourist sites, places off the beaten track or discover new experiences, the Holiday Houseboy is there to help you.
-He looks after your safety and welfare at all times.
+A Holiday Houseboy looks after your safety and welfare at all times.